Additional Academic Programs

 These workshops are listed in the TMCC class schedule under the Graphic Communications section.
 The GRC program also offers customized workshops that can be developed to meet the specific needs of companies and organizations.
 For more information on customized workshops, please call 775-673-7266.

-Internships are courses that integrate classroom study with related work experience in a student’s place of employment or major field of academic interest.
+Internships are courses that integrate classroom study with related work experience in a student’s place of employment or major field of academic study.
 Theory and practice are blended by training in career-related areas of professional interest.
-This method of instruction serves as a testing ground to make a student’s educational program more relevant and meaningful while permitting employers to identify and select well-trained personnel.
-Any internship:
+This method of instruction serves as a testing ground to make a student’s educational program more relevant and meaningful, while permitting employer's an ongoing pipeline of future employees.

 - Helps to provide greater meaning to formal education;